 Thanks for Visiting!

-By day I am known as a Sr. Systems Architect.
-Working in an engineering team aimed at building the next big thing in the Hospitality world.
+By day I am known as a Lead Site Reliability Engineer.
+Working in a close-nit engineering team that handles production availability for some of the Health and Fitness industries largest products..
 By night I’m either hanging out with my Wife, playing Rocket League and supporting IRC clients from around the world at The-IRC Hosting Solutions.

 This blog was originally started as a way for me to vent frustrations from the day-to-day crap that comes with being a helpdesk technician, and from the need to put the endless thoughts on some medium of some sort.
 I’d like to continue writing about my network and automation adventures, if I can remember to write down my thoughts…!